mreider/mreider.com/markdown/tech/blue_sky.md

 ## How Will They Monetize?

 Last week, a mockup of a leaked BlueSky membership page popped up.
-Who knows if it’s real.
+Who knows if it’s in the works.
 Even if it is, charging fees might cover a few weeks of cloud costs, but it won’t be enough to fund a growing platform long-term.

 ![mockup](/images/matt/bluesky-mockup.png)